maxdeviant/peacock/README.md

 Peacock is built on top of [SFML](https://www.sfml-dev.org/), so you will need to install the SFML libraries for your platform.

-If you're running an Ubuntu-based Linux distrobution you can (most likely) do the following:
+If you're running an Ubuntu-based Linux distribution you can (most likely) do the following:

 ```sh
 sudo apt install lib-sfmldev